Desvelado (Eslabón Armado album)

-Desvelado is the sixth studio album by Mexican American regional Mexican group Eslabon Armado, which was released on April 28, 2023, through DEL Records.
+Desvelado is the sixth studio album by Mexican American regional Mexican group Eslabón Armado, which was released on April 28, 2023, through DEL Records.
 The album follows their fifth album Nostalgia (2022) and spawned two singles: "Ella Baila Sola" with Peso Pluma and "Quédate Conmigo" with Grupo Frontera.

 The album contains 16 songs, eight of which are collaborations with Grupo Frontera, Luis R. Conriquez, Peso Pluma, Jhayco, Óscar Maydon, Junior H, DannyLux, and Edgardo Nuñez.
 The album debuted at number six on the Billboard 200 with 44,000 album-equivalent units, making it the second regional Mexican album to reach the chart's top 10.

 Background

 In March 2023, the group and Peso Pluma released "Ella Baila Sola", as the lead single from the album.
 The single was globally successful, appearing on numerous charts worldwide, and peaked number four on the US Billboard Hot 100, marking the first regional Mexican song to reach the top five on the chart.
 The album was released on April 27, 2023, and a music video for "Quédate Conmigo" was released on the same day of release, as the second single from the album.